 The table below will show the keybinds I like to use and feel that make sense.
-Of course, you can use your own and if you’re not sure how to change or add a new shortcut in Clip Studio Paint, just go a bit below and I explain how to do it.
+Of course, you can use your own and if you’re not sure how to change or add a new shortcut in Clip Studio Paint (here’s a link to get Clip Studio Paint if you haven’t already!), just go a bit below and I explain how to do it.

 Another thing worth mentioning is that some of these hotkeys are already bound to other shortcuts.
 These are not very used, so it’s ok to lose them.
 However, if it’s something you use or prefer to leave it as it is, it’s ok to choose another keybind for the shortcut.
 Again, this is just my recommendation and everyone has their preferences so go with whatever you feel more comfortable with!

 |New Animation Cell Shortcut||N|

 - Timeline: As I’ve mentioned this one is the only shortcut already bound in Clip Studio Paint.
 Although I realized that the ‘X’ button enters in conflict with another shortcut already bound by the software.
 Changing it to something else, like Ctrl+Alt+T might be a better idea!
 Alternatively, you can just go to Window -> Timeline.
 If you animate a lot, having the timeline showing up at all times is a must, so maybe you don’t even need a shortcut for this that badly.
 All up to you and what you prefer!

 - Enable Onion Skin: Onion skin is very useful while animating.
 I’ve set it to the ‘O’ button on my keyboard since it seems pretty intuitive.
 O for Onion!